CI/CD Practical Guide (Part 2): Complete Guide to Using and Building GitHub Actions and Self-hosted Runner

 # Shell script

-# GitHub Hosted Runner has gh CLI pre-installed, no need to install it in the Job
+# GitHub Hosted Runner comes pre-installed with gh CLI, no need to install in the job

 # ${{ github.xxx }} is a GitHub Actions Context expression

-# It is not a Shell variable, but a value replaced by GitHub Actions during the YAML parsing phase
+# Not a shell variable, but replaced by GitHub Actions during YAML parsing

 # Get PR number: